treste91/JoomFuse/README.rst

-GPTW Lists
+JommFuse
 **********

-This is a detailed guide on how to use the GPTW Lists component of the greatplacetowork.com.
+This is a detailed guide of the JoomFuse component for Joomla.
 This documentation provides a basic explanation of the functionality provided by this component.

 Features
 ========

-- Documentation of the functionality of the Great Place to Work Lists component
+- Documentation of the functionality of the JoomFuse component.

 Contribute
 ==========

-- Issue Tracker: github.com/treste91/Great-Place-to-Work-Lists/issues
+- Issue Tracker: github.com/treste91/JoomFuse/issues
-- Source Code: github.com/treste91/Great-Place-to-Work-Lists
+- Source Code: github.com/treste91/JoomFuse

 Support
 =======